eyeson-team/pogo/README.md

 # Pogo a GitLab Executor using Podman built with Go

-Run GitLab CI Jobs on a user-level using podman.
+Run GitLab CI jobs on a user-level using podman.
 For ease of use the custom executor is managed and processed using a Go package named `pogo`.

 ![](./pogo-24fps.gif)

+No docker required: pogo provides you with the flexibility of using container images for testing but on a user level as it is based on [podman](https://podman.io/).
+Therefor you can easily set it up on server or even just register a CI job runner for private use on your local machine that will run when you are online.
+Service images work as well, they are attached to the job container so any service ports is available on `localhost`.

 ## Usage

+We added a [minimal but complete example](./example) of a GitLab project utilizing a pogo runner on a Fedora machine.

+### Install & Register

 In order to use pogo you have to install and register a custom gitlab-runner.
-Doing so configure the pogo binary with tasks config, prepare, run and cleanup steps as arguments.
+Doing so, configure the pogo binary with tasks config, prepare, run and cleanup steps as arguments.

 Inspect the [Makefile](./Makefile) to get details on this process.